-Limited Time Offer as an Invitation to Search, with Zheng Gong, submitted
+Limited Time Offer as an Invitation to Search, with Zheng Gong, under review

 Abstract: A limited time offer is a special deal that lasts a limited period of time.
 Observing that firms usually actively advertise limited time offers in the real world, we present a price-directed search model to underline that firms use this sales tactic for gaining search prominence.
 We find that limited time offers maximize total welfare through inducing the socially optimal search order with and without competition.
 In a monopoly market, the monopolist finds it optimal to use a limited time offer if and only if searching the firm before the outside option is socially optimal.
 In a competitive market, all firms employ limited time offers and are visited in the first-best search order in equilibrium.
 By contrast, if limited time offers are not allowed, competing firms may all make higher profits despite strictly lower total welfare.

-What the Past Tells about the Future: Historical Price in the Durable Good Market, with Zheng Gong and Yuxin Chen, submitted
+What the Past Tells about the Future: Historical Price in the Durable Good Market, with Zheng Gong and Yuxin Chen, Revise and resubmit, Management Science

 Abstract: We investigate the dynamic pricing strategy of a durable good monopolist in a new setting that assumes away perfect consumer information on historical prices.
 We first show that when all consumers with heterogeneous tastes are not informed of historical prices, the monopolist charges a high regular price for most of the time and periodically holds low-price sales.
 Then we consider the case in which a small proportion of consumers (such as price-tracker users) become informed of historical prices.
 At the new equilibrium, the monopolist lowers the regular price and advances sales, implying shorter price cycles, more frequent sales, and a positive spillover effect of price-tracker users' informational advantage on the rest of uninformed consumers.
 By analyzing how the presence of price trackers affects market outcomes, this paper also provides managerial implications for sellers and platforms on price history disclosure policies.